Ella-Sole/Group34-Project/README.md

 JS and CSS files: retroXchange\public

-To allow connection to a locally hosted database, rename .env.example to .env
+To allow connection to a locally hosted database, rename .env.example to .env, if .env is not already available

 Ensure a vendor folder is installed within the local copy of the retroXchange folder by doing the 'composer install' command